-Rule of thumb states that the more formal the event, the darker the tie, with black patent leather shoes to complete the outfit.
+The rule of thumb states that the more formal the event, the darker the tie, with black patent leather shoes to complete the outfit.

 For more casual occasions, brighter shades of red are acceptable, and black suede brogues or loafers are fine during the day.

 Black patent Chelsea boots or a pair of semi-brogue Oxfords are ideal for this combo.

-The epitome of all men’s looks, the black suit, white shirt, black tie combo is a true classic.
+The epitome of all men’s looks, the black suit, white shirt, and black tie combo is a true classic.

 Wool, cashmere, or tweed ties will lighten the look and are good in winter, while silk is considered seriously formal.

-This classy but daring combo of black suit and a brown tie allows you to show off your sartorial prowess.
+This classy but daring combo of a black suit and a brown tie allows you to show off your sartorial prowess.
 Silk ties work well here, matt or shiny.
-For shoes, go classic with black patent Oxfords, or casual with leather loafers in dark brown.

 Black Suit and Pink Shirt Color Combinations

-In combination with a black suit, single tone pink shirts are the way to go.
+In combination with a black suit, single-tone pink shirts are the way to go.
 This creates a great foundation for your choice of tie.

 A light-pink button-down Oxford, for example, looks smart without being stuffy.
 It’s also a dapper choice when you need something for a less casual event.